depoon/iOSDylibInjectionDemo/README.md

 3. Reveal the framework in finder and locate the dynamic library binary.
 4. Copy the dynamic library binary file and any depedent dylibs into a folder (lets call it DYLIBS)
 5. Go to the root level of this repository and run ```sh ./patchapp.sh cracked.ipa ./DYLIBS```
 6. You will see an output file called "cracked-patch.ipa".
-Use Cydia Impactor (http://www.cydiaimpactor.com) to install the new ipa into your device
+Use Cydia Impactor (http://www.cydiaimpactor.com) to sign the new and install it into your device.

 #### This repository was inspired by the work of https://github.com/bamtan/PokemonGoAnywhere